-This is another one you might have seen someone share or heard someone swear by; drinking water as part of your morning routine will help ensure you start your day right.
+This is another one you might have seen someone share or heard someone swear by; drinking water in the morning as part of your daily routine will help ensure you start your day right.

 It’s All About Rehydrating

 We previously touched on several water myths that people tend to associate with water.
 Here’s one you can back up if people question you about it: Its important to rehydrate your body after you sleep.

 Why?
 Think about it.
 Most people get between six to eight hours of sleep at night.
 That’s a long time to go without water.
 Although your body does a relatively good job at minimizing water loss during that time, your body’s cells, tissues and organs still need it to survive and function 3 .
 But that’s just the tip of the iceberg: